 Each of our students who participated in this challenge chose to do so of their own volition, realizing that they would be pursuing a purely academic objective, with a $ cost, accelerated from the general student population taking this test in 11-12th grade.
-The goal projected to this group of students was aimed at measuring how much "Computer Science" they had learned and could demonstrate mastery of through the academic AP test, having invested their time learning to code by aiming exclusively at project-based outcomes.
+The goal projected to this group of students was aimed at measuring how much "Computer Science" they had learned and could demonstrate mastery of through the academic AP test, having invested their time learning to build coding skills by aiming exclusively at project-based outcomes.
 Additionally, their goal was to score a 3+ and earn University-credit (via Stony Brook University, Department of CS) at an accelerated age, so that they could pursue learning goals beyond the restrictions of K-12 pedagogy in the year 2017.

 Learning to code and computer science education have closely related goals, but they do not necessarily point at the same end goal by Individuals.
 With this experience behind them, and lacking any further goals within the K-12 framework of computer science education, the kidOYO Founding students taking the AP CS A test have now begun moving to higher order and real world goals, where skill development and greater dexterity of research are involved.